yogh-io/bitcoin-transaction-explorer/README.md

 # How to build it

-This project's maven configuration could be categorized as sub-par, how to build and run it is therefore a little more convoluted than it could have been.
-It goes like this:

 - [clone the repository]

 - > mvn install

-- find \target\war\work\com.yoghurt.crypto\bitcoin-transactions-core\application

-- copy application.nocache.js _into_ \target\bitcoin-transactions-server-0.1.war\application
+- Find the .war file in /bitcoin-transactions-server/target/

-- deploy the .war file to a J2EE web container (jetty, tomcat)
+- deploy the (extracted) .war file to a J2EE web container (jetty, tomcat, etc.)

 - done